ludicast/ice/README.markdown

                 td -> user.name
                 td ->  mailTo(user.email)

 Similarly, these CoffeeKup files may exist on your filesystem provided they have a .coffeekup extension.
+A demo of this in in (this screencast)[http://vimeo.com/25907220/].

 And you'd compile them on demand with:

     Ice::Handlers::CoffeeKup.convert_template(template_text, variables)